IamSwan/WorkshopRobloxStudioEpitech/README.md

 Erase that line, and start making your own script! <br>
 Your goal: making the part invisible after 10 seconds.
 (You can ask questions, but your most useful ressource will be the [documentation](https://create.roblox.com/docs/fr-fr/reference/engine)!

-### New world, new design, discover the beauty of a good UI!
-Now comes the design part!
-You must design your very first UI!
-Figure out how to make a round circle in the middle of your screen.

 ### New world!
 Congratulations, you discovered all the key elements to make an inventory system!
 The final boss of this workshop will be to make a functionning inventory system, but, don't worry, I'm never gonna let you down!